alexjbazintwo/interestCalculator/README.md

 # Interest Calculator

-A web-based interest calculator with automated Playwright tests for functionality, responsiveness, accessibility, and performance.
+Playwright framework to test for functionality, responsiveness, accessibility, and performance of a web-based interest calculator

 ---

 ## 📐 Features

-- Calculate interest based on:
+- Validate the calculator correctly calculates interest and total based on:
   - Principal amount
   - Interest rate
   - Duration: Daily, Monthly, or Yearly